-- 3.1 Requirement to surge critical care capacity can be extremely rapid and can occur over a 48 to 72-hour period.
-Not all hospitals in a region will surge at the same time.
-There may be significant geographical variation. - 3.2 The description of critical care escalation phases are: - Pre-surge phase: - occurs during most periods of higher activity (eg average winter) and is defined as: the majority of critical care units within a system are declaring CRITCON 0-1. - Surge phase: - represents expected winter pressures where critical care units, systems and regions are operating within regional winter planning assumptions, with the majority of units declaring CRITCON 2. - Escalation phase: - occurs when critical care units, systems and regions are operating above expected winter pressures, with the majority of units declaring CRITCON 2 and an increasing number of units declaring CRITCON 3 - Heightened escalation phase: - occurs when critical care units, systems and regions are operating under severe pressures, and multiple capacity transfers are required within and between adjacent regions each day.
-There are an increasing number of tertiary units reporting CRITCON 3. - 3.3 Table 2 sets out more detailed threshold definitions and key actions to be taken at a local, regional, or national level to support escalation in response to surges in demand. - 3.4 For consistency, the following definitions are used: - Baseline bed/funded bed: - any adult critical care bed that is recognised in the commissioning arrangement for the trust.
+- 3.1 Requirement to surge Critical Care capacity can be extremely rapid and can occur over a 48 to 72-hour period. - 3.2 The description of Critical Care escalation phases are: - Pre-surge phase occurs during most periods of higher activity (e.g. average winter) and is defined as the majority of critical care units within a system are declaring CRITCON 0-1 (it is assumed that all units have all commissioned capacity open) - Surge phase represents expected winter pressures where critical care units, systems and regions are operating within regional winter planning assumptions with the majority of units declaring CRITCON 2 - Escalation phase occurs when critical care units, systems and regions are operating above expected winter pressures with the majority of units declaring CRITCON 2 and an increasing number of units declaring CRITCON 3 - Heightened escalation phase occurs when critical care units, systems and regions are operating under severe pressures, and multiple capacity transfers are required within and between adjacent regions each day.
+There are an increasing number of tertiary units reporting CRITCON 3.